-We have three combined Year 1 & Year 2 classes
+We have two combined Year 1 & Year 2 classes

 Help your child prepare for their project